LILACH

 Walk on Water Videos

 I often interpret texts by experiencing them on my own body, almost like tasting them.
-In this way, I can examine ideas and situations closely as I search for meaning and a sense of connection.
+In this way, I can examine ideas and situations closely as I search for meaning and a sense of connection, and even the presence of God.

 THE HOPE - 5:30 minutes